alexreisner/geocoder/README.md

 #### Geocodio (`:geocodio`)

 * **API key**: required
 * **Quota**: 2,500 free requests/day then purchase $0.0005 for each, also has volume pricing and plans.
-Pricing page: https://geocod.io/pricing/
 * **Region**: US
 * **SSL support**: yes
 * **Languages**: en